CalM: A Self-Supervised Foundation Model for Population Dynamics in Calcium Imaging Data: Impact Statement

 \section{Impact Statement}

-This work proposes a self-supervised foundation model for calcium-imaging population activity to learn transferable neural representations and improve downstream analyses such as decoding and forecasting.
+This work proposes a self-supervised foundation model for calcium imaging population activity to learn transferable neural representations and improve downstream analyses such as decoding and forecasting.
 It may reduce task-specific engineering and support more data-efficient neuroscience research.

 Potential risks include misuse or over-interpretation of learned representations, and privacy concerns if similar approaches are applied to human neural data.
-This paper makes no clinical claims and focuses on public mouse datasets; any extension to human recordings should require ethical review, informed consent, strong de-identification and access control, and careful reporting of limitations and uncertainty.
+This paper makes no clinical claims and focuses on public non-human animal datasets; any extension to human recordings should require ethical review, informed consent, strong de-identification and access control, and careful reporting of limitations and uncertainty.